- Get Started On Your Deck

 Choosing a shape for your deck can accent your home’s attractive exterior.
 Decks can be built in virtually any shape, but expect that the more complicated the shape, the more expensive it will be to build.
 The best option is to choose a shape that will harmonize with the lines of your home.
-Homes of confusing shape can be balanced with a simple deck and plain homes can be jazzed up with an odd-shaped deck.
+Homes of confusing shapes can be balanced with a simple deck and plain homes can be jazzed up with an odd-shaped deck.
 The most common deck shape is a rectangle attached to the back of the home leading to the backyard, but there are more styles that you may not have considered.
 Think about wraparound decks, L-shaped decks, decks that lead to a pool, islands, peninsulas, and even rounded decks.

 In general, the initial height of an attached deck is determined by the access door from your home.
-The decking should come to within two inches of the door from the house.
+The decking should come within two inches of the door from the house.
 Then, the deck should have stairs leading from the deck surface to the ground.
 If the deck is too high or on sloped ground, you may want to consider multiple levels to follow the slope and not expose the deck’s framework.
 Deck height can be determined by local codes, so be sure to reference them before finalizing your finished height.

 When most people think of a deck, they immediately think of the exposed wood and how it will look.
 The wood grain and coloring of a deck can accent or detract from your home, so be sure to choose carefully.
 Most wood decking will gray over time and needs to be continually sealed.
 If you want your deck to be a specific color, apply deck stain or use composite decking that holds its color for the life of the product.
-Check out the decking page on our website to learn more about the options available.
+Check out the decking department on our website to learn more about the options available.